stfnbssl/wizzi.metas/packages/wizzi.meta.documents/readme.md

 <p>You can find a few samples in the /examples folder, but you can find more in the<a href="https://github.com/wizzifactory/wizzi/tree/master/packages/wizzi-demo/.wizzi/ittf/examples/advanced/plugins">demo package</a>.</p>

 ## Source and generation
-wizzi.meta.douments is generated using Wizzi.
+wizzi.meta.documents is generated using Wizzi.

 ## Wizzi